Skip to main content

 ISO 27001:2013 transition deadline passed October 2025

 The transition period from ISO 27001:2013 to ISO 27001:2022 ended on 31 October 2025.
 Organisations still certified under the 2013 version have lost their certification.
-If you have not yet transitioned, contact us to understand your options for achieving certification under the 2022 standard.
+If you have not yet transitioned, get in touch to understand your options for achieving certification under the 2022 standard.

 01